stain/s11.no/content/2022/phd/incrementally-building-fdos/index.md

   - specimen
   - digitization
 summary: >
-  Poster abstract accapted for FAIR Digital Objects conference (FDO2022)
+  Poster abstract presented at FAIR Digital Objects conference (FDO2022)
 description: >
   Specimen Data Refinery (SDR) is a developing platform for automating transcription of specimens from natural history collections.
 SDR is based on computational workflows and digital twins using FAIR Digital Objects.